Hafiz Mazhar Husain: Marriage and children

 Mazhar Husain first married to Sultan Khatoon, daughter of Raza Hussain with whom he had no children.
-After her demise on 15 Rajab 1305 AH / 1887 AD, he again married to Mahmooda Begum aka Masiti daughter of Abdur Razzak.
+After her demise on 15 Rajab 1305 AH / 1887 AD, he again married to Mahmooda Begum Masiti daughter of Abdur Razzak.
 From Mahmooda Begum, he had three children: Abul Hasan, Ahmad Hasan and Umatul Habib alias Chutti Bi.

 Death

 He died on 21 March 1912 due to Heart attack while he was 'Nasir-ul-Muham'.